alimcodescalers/G8_testing/Test Plans/test_plan_1.md

 # New features test plan (26 Oct 2016)
-This is only a start plan which can be extended later on while more understandin each feature requirments.
+This is only a start plan which can be extended later on while more understanding each feature requirements.

 Prepared by:
 	(Ramez Saeed)